sizmeth/sizmeth.github.io/README.md

   <br>
   <br>
   <h2>Events and Programs</h2>
-  <p>See the exciting events and programs we have planned for Markch!
+  <p>See the exciting events and programs we have planned for March!
 We have something for everyone.</p>
   <br>
   <br>
   <br>